Jenni-Hawk/Cliff_Bar_NYC_Project/README.md

 	- Are they within walking distance?
 - How does the reporting period compare against a pre-Covid timeframe?

+# Design
+Analyze two different time periods:
+#### Opportunity Analysis Window: 1/29/22 - 3/19/22
+- Rationale: Look at data when Omicron is at it its lowest level to get the most current ridership behavior to inform upcoming marketing initiatives.

+#### Pre-Covid vs emerging Post Covid Analysis Window: Feb 2020 vs Feb 2022
+Rationale: February 2020 No Covid.
+February 2022 Omicron at lowest point.
+Compare and contrast pre vs post covid behaviors.
+What does ridership look like in Feb 2022 versus before Covid?

 # Tools Used
 Pandas: connect to local database via SQLAlchemy, data manipulation, time series / date functionality
 Matplotlib: data visualization